 Here’s a necklace and earrings I made a few weeks ago.
 The beads are stone, a kind of jasper — I think they were labelled “blue sea sediment jasper”.
 I’ve had them for ages, but hadn’t decided what to do with them.
 Then I realized they would go really well with a new top I had, so out came my beading tools.

 You might notice that the little earrings in the middle don’t have hooks on them — just a loop so I can pop them onto my sleepers.
 When I make earrings for other people I attach them to hooks.
 But not if they’re for me.
-In the days when I used to wear hooks, I lost so many earrings — usually only one.
+In the days when I used to wear hooks, I lost so many earrings.
 Now, attached to my sleepers, I rarely lose any.